rancher/api-spec/specification.md

 If the created resource is immediately available, a 201 Created status code SHOULD be returned, and the body SHOULD be the representation of the new resource.
 If the resource cannot be created and read immediately, a 202 Accepted status SHOULD be returned instead.
 At least the resource id should be returned if at all possible.

 ### Single resource ###
 For a single resource, the response SHOULD include a [Location](http://tools.ietf.org/html/rfc2616#section-14.30) header with the URL for the new resource.
-This is likely the same as the <code>self:</code> link in the resource.
+This is likely the same as the `self:` link in the resource.
 Note that Location headers MUST always be an absolute URL.

 ```http
 POST /v1/folders HTTP/1.1